fergiemcdowall/fergies-inverted-index/README.md

 ```

-See the [tests](https://github.com/fergiemcdowall/fergies-inverted-index/tree/master/test) for more examples
+(See the [tests](https://github.com/fergiemcdowall/fergies-inverted-index/tree/master/test) for more examples.)